DavidUdell/sparse_circuit_discovery/README.markdown

    your slice you'll plot.
 E.g., a fraction of `1.0` will try to plot every feature in the layer.
-3. `NUM_SEQUENCES_INTERPED` is the number of token sequences used during plotting, for the purpose of caluculating logit effects and downstream feature effects.
+3. `NUM_SEQUENCES_INTERPED` is the number of token sequences used during plotting, for the purpose of calculating logit effects and downstream feature effects.
 4. `THRESHOLD_EXP` is the threshold value exponent for activation differences plotted.
 Smaller differences in activation magnitude than `2**THRESHOLD_EXP`